GitHub-Harrison/tic-tac-toe/README.md

 All testing has been done and documented in the [TESTING.md](TESTING.md) file.
 This includes the PEP8 Validator.

 ## Deployment

+## Due to Heroku suspending the free use service, I have redeployed using Render.
+The steps I have taken to deploy via Render will be adding in the future once I have sucessfully redeployed all projects.

 This project was doployed using Code Institute's mock terminal for Heroku.
 * Steps for deployment:
     * Sign up for a [Heroku](https://id.heroku.com/login) account, if you already have one just sign in.